GrosSacASac/DOM99/CODE_OF_CONDUCT.md

 ## Reporting Guidelines

-If you are subject to or witness not expected behaviour, please notify a community organizer as soon as possible.
-Contact details are in available in the documentation.
+If you are subject to or witness unexpected behaviour, please notify a community organizer as soon as possible.

 ## Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, please notify a community organizer as soon as possible.
-Contact details are in available in the documentation.

-## Notes

-Improve the world is not well defined.
-Also be nice.
-What does it even mean to be ?
-At least "be nice" negates insulting, intolerance, harassment and everything else that everyone dislikes.
-Improve the world negates spam.
-Learn in Expected Behaviour would allow to kick someone that never learns (or tells so), that a behaviour is not nice even after warnings.

-### Motivation

 ## License